DataStrategist/TileMaker/README.md

 **ThresholdLow**      Optional border between "orange" and "red".
 Use w/ Target and ThresholdLow.
 This value represents the RATIO
                   of the VALUE to the TARGET that, if above the ThresholdHigh will show as orange, and if not, as red

+**Hover**			  Optional tooltip, or text that will show up when a user rests their mouse over the button.